tcmhoang/EPFL-FP/1-FPP/Notes.md

     * filter `if f` where f is predicate
     * last generator is faster than the first
     * collection start also the return type
+    * return type is the first collection working with

 ## Set
 * almost same methods like seq